-- Check that the central registry license server is up and running (see "Starting Required Subsystems" on page 171). - Check that the client workstation can reach the central registry. - Check that the date and time set on the central registry are the same as that set on the network license client.
-It is possible that, according to the date and time set on the central registry, the license is not yet valid or has expired. - Double-check the name of the user, group, and node for which licenses are reserved.
+- Check that the central registry license server is up and running (see "Starting Required Subsystems" on page 169). - Check that the client workstation can reach the central registry. - Check that the date and time set on the central registry are the same as that set on the network license client.
+It is possible that, according to the date, time and time zone set on the central registry, the license is not yet valid or has expired. - Double-check the name of the user, group, and node for which licenses are reserved.
 Be careful with leading and trailing blanks.
-Note that the domain is part of the node specification.

-• Check the local host name specification of the client workstation in the /etc/hosts file.
-Make sure it is in the form:
+Note that the domain is part of the node specification. - Check the local host name specification of the client workstation in the /etc/hosts file.
+Make sure it is in the form: ip_address hostname_including_domain hostname_without_domain For example: 69.100.67.70 lab67070.rome.tivoli.com lab67070